Error bounds for a uniform asymptotic approximation of the zeros of the Bessel function $J_{\nu}(x)$: Introduction and main result

 From (\ref{eq1.3}) it is straightforward to show that $\zeta \to 0$ as $z \to 1$ such that

 and $\zeta \to -\infty$ as $z \to \infty$ such that

 Both (\ref{eq1.3b}) and (\ref{eq1.3c}) are repeatedly differentiable.

 Using (\ref{eq1.3}) one can readily verify that $\zeta$ is monotonically decreasing for $1 < z < \infty$.
-We also need similar results for its first few derivatives, \emph{where here and throughout this paper primes represent derivatives with respect to $z$, unless otherwise stated}. \begin{lemma} For $1 \leq z < \infty$, $-\zeta'$, $\zeta''$ and $-\zeta'''$ are positive and decrease monotonically to zero. \end{lemma}
+We also need similar results for its first few derivatives, as given in the following. \begin{lemma} For $1 \leq z < \infty$, $-\zeta'$, $\zeta''$ and $-\zeta'''$ are positive and decrease monotonically to zero. \end{lemma}

 Next, for $m=1,2,3,\ldots$ and $\nu > 0$, the leading coefficient $z_{m,0}$ of the expansion (\ref{eq1.2}) is the unique value lying in $(1,\infty)$ that satisfies

 where $0>\mathrm{a}_{1}>\mathrm{a}_{2}>\mathrm{a}_{3}>\ldots$ are the negative zeros of the Airy function $\mathrm{Ai}(x)$ (see \cite[Sect.
 9.9]{NIST:DLMF}).
 Thus from (\ref{eq1.3}) $z_{m,0}$ is the solution of the implicit equation